On Basing One-way Permutations on NP-hard Problems under Quantum Reductions: On uniform locally quantum reductions

+~ We first prove a few useful lemmas.
 Lemma~\ref{lemma:compm} is an immediate consequence of the fact two purifications of the same state are related by an isometry.
 In fact, this exactly explains why the entanglement fidelity is well defined~\cite{SCh96}.